On Friday a man was found floating in a life raft two kilometers from Kodakara Island – only the third person to be found.

 A lone Filipino sailor was rescued late Wednesday, after more than half a day in the water.
 He was in good condition, the Coast Guard said.

-A second crew member was found floating unconscious on Friday morning near Japan’s Amami Oshima island, about midway between Okinawa and Kyushu, Japan’s southernmost main island.
-He was taken to hospital, according to a Coast Guard statement sent to CNN, but a later statement from the Coast Guard said that he had died.
+Another crew member was found floating unconscious on Friday morning near Japan’s Amami Oshima island, about midway between Okinawa and Kyushu, Japan’s southernmost main island.
+He was taken to a hospital, according to a Coast Guard statement sent to CNN, but a later statement from the Coast Guard said that he had died.

 The 133.6-meter-long (438 foot) ship, crewed by 39 Filipinos, two New Zealanders and two Australians, was sailing from Napier, New Zealand, to Tangshan, China, according to the authorities in Japan, New Zealand and Australia.

 The Panamanian-flagged ship left New Zealand on August 14 with a cargo of more than 5,800 cows, according to New Zealand’s Ministry of Foreign Affairs and Trade.

 The second storm in the region, Typhoon Haishen, is expected to strengthen to the equivalent of a Category 4 hurricane by the end of the week.
 It’s expected to threaten Kyushu on Sunday, and potentially affect the Korean Peninsula Monday.

 Japan’s meteorological agency is warning that the storm could be the third biggest to hit the country since records began almost 70 years ago.